-School meals for children from Year 3 -Year 6 are charged at a daily rate of £2.20 and are free for pupils eligible for Pupil Premium.
+School meals for children from Year 3 to Year 6 are charged at a daily rate of £2.50.
+All charges are to be paid in advance on Parent Pay.
+School Meals are free for pupils who are eligible for Pupil Premium.
 Please ask at the School Office if you are unsure if you qualify.

 All of the meals we serve comply with the government nutritional standards for schools.
 There is a choice of a hot meal or a cold lunch (deli bar) and a choice of dessert including fresh fruit and yoghurt.
-We cater for a range of dietary needs, allergies and 'fussy' eaters- just let us know the requirements of your child or ask to speak to Louise Morris our school cook.
+We cater for a range of dietary needs, allergies and 'fussy' eaters- just let us know the requirements of your child or ask to speak to Louise Morris our Catering Manager.

 We ask that all snacks and packed lunches provided for consumption during school time comply with the same national nutritional standards.
 We recognise that some children are 'fussy' eaters and that it may be a challenge to get some children to eat anything at all.
-We ask parents to let us know if this is the case so that we can encourage them with sensitivity.
+We ask parents/carers to let us know if this is the case so that we can encourage them with sensitivity.
 We ask children with packed lunch to take home anything they do not eat in school so you can see.
-We want to work in partnership with parents to educate our children about healthy dietary choices so that they can make their own informed choices independently when they are older.
+We want to work in partnership with parents/carers to educate our children about healthy dietary choices so that they can make their own informed choices independently when they are older.